-- Board members serve on R2AC grant review panels except for the Anishinaabe Arts Initiative Grant, which is awarded by the AAI Council.
+- Board members serve on R2AC grant review panels except for the Anishinaabe Arts Initiative Grant and Fellowship, which are awarded by the AAI Council.

-- To ensure thorough preparation for a grant panel review, R2AC board members, AAI Council members, Approved Delegates, and Community Panel members will be trained in the use of the online grant system.
+- To ensure thorough preparation for a grant panel review, R2AC board members, AAI Council members, Designated Delegates, and Community Panel members will be trained in the use of the online grant system.

 - In the event of an unavoidable scheduling conflict, the board member who will be absent must contact a former R2AC board member from their county to act as a voting member in the business meeting and grant review panel.

 Community Panel Member

-- A former board member from any county may be asked to serve on a grant review panel if a current R2AC board member will be absent and an Approved Delegate from that board member’s county cannot be found to act as a replacement.
+- A former board member from any county may be asked to serve on a grant review panel if a current R2AC board member will be absent and an Designated Delegate from that board member’s county cannot be found to act as a replacement.

-- Past R2AC Artist Fellows or other expert artists in Region 2 may serve as Community Panel Members for the R2AC Artist Fellowship review.
+- Past R2AC Artist Fellows or other expert artists or arts teachers in Region 2 may serve as Community Panel Members for the R2AC Artist Fellowship or Young Artist grant reviews.

 - If the R2AC board decides to split a grant review panel into two smaller panels because of the high volume of grant applications received, then a Community Panel Member will be asked to serve on each panel in addition to the board members.